arts-walthamstow/arts-walthamstow.github.io/_posts/2014-12-05-artistsdinner.md

 title:  "Artists' dinner"
 date:   2014-12-05 19:00:00
 end_date: 2014-12-05 20:30:00
+excerpt: "For artists and non-artists to share stories of your art.
+Bring a dish and an example of your work."
 categories: event
 ticketing: Free to attend.
 [RSVP](mailto:layla@shunt.co.uk).
 ---
-Sharing a meal and hearing about each other’s practices.
-Bring a dish to share, and something to show.

-Hosted by Layla Rosa, Olivier Rodriguez and Suzanne van Rossenberg.
+Artists' dinner for artists and non-artists to share stories of your art.
+Bring a dish and an example of your work.

+This can be an object, slide, text, image, video or performance.
+Around 10 minutes each so there'll be time to eat and chat with each other.

 There are limited places, so book early by emailing [layla@shunt.co.uk][email-link]